 Do not include any other correspondence or clearance card applications in the fingerprint submission packet.

-For more information on how to properly submit fingerprints for criminal history checks, refer to the Arizona Noncriminal Justice Agency Guide (under "Overview).
+For more information on how to properly submit fingerprints for criminal history checks, refer to the Arizona Noncriminal Justice Agency Guide (click on the "Overview” tab above).

 The DPS Applicant Team supplies inventory sheets and fingerprint cards to authorized submitting agencies free of charge.
 DPS does not supply fingerprinting ink.
 To order supplies for your agency, download and complete the Applicant Team Supply Order form.

 - Enter the desired number of fingerprint cards on the line provided.